-The TRCP joins forces with key partners to push for a new policy and strong investments in grassland and sagebrush restoration
+The TRCP joins forces with key partners to push for a North American Grasslands Conservation Act with strong investments in grassland and sagebrush restoration

 The past year and a half has given Americans plenty to worry about.
 But in these troubling times, we’ve rediscovered an incredible resource that grounds us and helps us cope—the outdoors.
 And just as participation in hunting, fishing, and outdoor recreation are soaring, these landscapes and our fish and wildlife resources are facing many challenges.

 One that has flown under the radar is the loss of native grasslands.
 In fact, our once vast prairies are now one of the most threatened ecosystems on the planet.
 Nationwide, more than 50 million acres of grassland habitat have disappeared from the landscape in the last 10 years alone, according to a World Wildlife Fund report.

 There is, however, a plan to conserve grasslands and sagebrush before it’s too late.
 A group of leading conservation organizations—including the TRCP, Pheasants Forever and Quail Forever, National Wildlife Federation, Backcountry Hunters & Anglers, Izaak Walton League, North American Grouse Partnership, National Deer Association, and Land Trust Alliance—are bringing together all those who rely on grasslands to conserve this essential habitat for future generations, while also providing economic opportunities for ranchers, farmers, and outdoor recreation businesses.

 The idea is built on a proven model of conservation success and is in front of key lawmakers right now—our hope is that a North American Grasslands Conservation Act will be introduced in Congress this fall.
 Here’s what you need to know and how you can help.

 What would the North American Grasslands Conservation Act do?